 Now we know some of the pros and cons of landscaping pavers.
 But when should you use pavers, and when should you opt for something else?

-If beauty and quality is your top priority, pavers are a great option.
-They are simply beautiful and classy - often reminiscent of an old-world European feel.
+If beauty and quality are your top priorities, pavers are a great option.
+They are beautiful and classy—often reminiscent of an old-world European feel.

 Paving stones are also an excellent long-term investment.
-They add a ton of curb appeal to your home and last a very long time.
+They add a ton of curb appeal to your home, raise your home value, and last a very long time.
 So, if you are playing the long game, pavers may be the best option for you.

-But if you have a limited budget or want a product that can easily be installed, pavers shouldn’t be your top pick.
+But if you have a limited budget or want a product that you can install easily, pavers shouldn’t be your top pick.
 Gravel and concrete are significantly cheaper than pavers, while brick has a similar price to landscaping pavers.

 Using Concrete in Hardscapes

-If you aren’t thrilled with the price of landscaping pavers, you may want to consider using concrete in your hardscape design.
+If you aren’t thrilled with the price or installation complications of landscaping pavers, you may want to consider using concrete in your hardscape design.

 Concrete is one of the most versatile and widely used construction materials on earth.
 And all it takes is a bit of research, and you can pour your own concrete!